Information for young people on understanding types of mental health problems and symptoms.

 Hallucinations – where you sense things that others can't, like hearing voices or seeing things.
 They're a common type of psychosis, which is when you perceive reality in a different way.

 Delusions – where you believe something that isn't true and no-one else believes.
 For example, that you're someone else or that an event is going to take place.
 Delusions are another form of psychosis, and people with psychosis can see it as a good or bad experience.

 Self-harm – when you hurt yourself to deal with difficult thoughts or experiences.
-See YoungMinds's website for advice and support on self-harm.
+See our page on coping with self-harm for more information.

 Suicidal feelings – feeling like you want to die, or stop living.
 Although distressing, this doesn't necessarily mean you are planning to take your own life.
 Visit YoungMinds for information on suicidal feelings.
 Or you can visit our pages on finding support for yourself and how to support a friend.

 "Everyone deals differently and this is an aspect of understanding mental health too."

 Everyone can experience suicidal thoughts and it can be for any reason.
 If you want advice, support, or to talk things through with someone confidentially, Papyrus offers information and a helpline service.

 This information was published in June 2020.
 We will revise it in 2023.